eyra/mono/guides/authorization.md

 The authorization system provides protection against unauthorized access to data and operations.
 It makes use of the (../core/frameworks/green_light/README.md) framework.

-All authorization functions and configuration are in the `Link.Authorization` module.
+All authorization functions and configuration are in the `Core.Authorization` module.